dabbu-knowledge-platform/dabbu-knowledge-platform.github.io/impls/cli.md

 To install the CLI on your computer, you can simply download the latest version of it [here](https://github.com/dabbu-knowledge-platform/dabbu-cli/releases/latest).

 ## Running the CLI

+> **Note**: It is **recommended** that you move the executable to a separate folder (the servers and CLI can be put in the same folder) and run it from there.
+This is because the CLI will create a folder `_dabbu` which contains several important files.
+When moving the executable anywhere else, make sure you move the `_dabbu` folder as well.

 On Windows, simply double click the file to run it (it will be a `.exe`).